marshyski/docker-balancer/README.md

 ----------------------------

 Based on thresholds defined on average CPU percentage and max number of containers.
-Deploy containers to the least utilized Docker host.
+Deploy containers to the lowest utilized Docker host.

 Getting Started